emecell/training/frontend/Front End 120 - LESS.md

+*Before reading, you should be familiar with the [basics of HTML & CSS](https://github.com/egid/training/blob/master/frontend/Front%20End%20101%20-%20HTML%20and%20CSS.md)*.

 # LESS is moar

 LESS is a *CSS preprocessor* that adds a number of features not in the spec.
 These include nested rules, mixins, variables & globals, and a limited set of functions.